Keeping Connected on the Water

 Water - especially salt water - can be brutal on electronics.

-Splashes, rain, humidity, leaks - even just salt air - will all take their toll over time, impacting everything on a boat much more so than similar equipment installed on land.
+Splashes, rain, humidity, leaks, the salt in the air - all of this will take its toll on your equipment, impacting everything on a boat much more so than similar equipment installed on land.

 This is where "marine grade" equipment comes in.
-Things rated for use on the water are often manufactured with higher-grade materials that are better able to resist corrosion over time.
+Devices rated for use on the water are often manufactured with higher-grade materials that are better able to resist corrosion over time.

-But if you have a cozy and dry tech cabinet indoors, spending extra for gear that can get splashed and survive may not be worthwhile.
+But if you have a cozy-and-dry indoor tech cabinet, spending extra money on gear that can get splashed and survive may not be worthwhile.

 You may decide that, even on a boat, budgeting for more frequent replacements of general consumer-grade gear makes more sense.

-How quickly will you be able to replace busted gear that someday unexpectedly dies due to exposure, or a rogue wave pouring in an open hatch, or if it falls to the ground while your boat is rocking after being waked?
+How quickly will you be able to replace busted gear that unexpectedly dies due to exposure, a rogue wave pouring in an open hatch, or falling to the deck while your boat is rocking after being waked?

 Dealing With Perpetual Motion